Trump defends Supreme Court nominee, accuser faces deadline

 With Trump’s effort to cement conservative control of the nation’s highest court on a knife’s edge, Senate Judiciary Committee Chairman Chuck Grassley set a Friday morning deadline for Christine Blasey Ford to decide if she will talk to lawmakers.

-Ford, a university professor in California, has said Kavanaugh, now a federal appeals court judge, sexually assaulted her in 1982 when both were high school students in Maryland.
+Ford, a psychology professor at Palo Alto University in California, has said Kavanaugh, a federal appeals court judge, sexually assaulted her in 1982 when both were high school students in Maryland.
 Kavanaugh has called Ford’s allegation “completely false.”

+If Ford opts not to testify, Kavanaugh’s chances for confirmation in the Republican-led Senate could be boosted, with senators in Trump’s party so far remaining largely supportive.

+“I think it’s not fair to Judge Kavanaugh for her not to come forward and testify,” moderate Republican Senator Susan Collins, whose vote could be crucial, said in a radio interview.

-Grassley’s committee, led by Trump’s fellow Republicans, wants prepared testimony from her and an answer on whether she will accept its invitation to testify to the panel on Monday, either publicly or privately.
+Grassley’s committee wants prepared testimony from Ford by Friday and an answer on whether she will accept its invitation to testify to the panel on Monday, either publicly or privately.
+The committee also has invited Kavanaugh to testify on Monday.

 Ford’s lawyers said on Tuesday she would testify before the committee only if the FBI first investigates her allegation.
-The FBI has said it is not investigating the matter, a decision backed by Republicans including Trump.
+The FBI has said it is not investigating the matter, a decision backed by Republicans.

-“It is not the FBI’s role to investigate a matter such as this,” Grassley wrote, noting that members of the committee’s staff are conducting an investigation and would be willing to speak to Ford at any time or place.
+“It is not the FBI’s role to investigate a matter such as this,” wrote Grassley, who also sent a letter to committee Democrats formally rejecting their bid for the FBI to investigate.

-Her allegation has jeopardized Kavanaugh’s nomination, which previously was on a track toward confirmation.
-The Senate must confirm nominees to lifetime posts on the Supreme Court.
+Ford’s allegation has jeopardized Kavanaugh’s nomination to the lifetime post on the Supreme Court, which previously was on a track toward confirmation.

 “Look, if she shows up and makes a credible showing, that will be very interesting and we’ll have to make a decision,” Trump told reporters at the White House.